Gozala/synthesize/Readme.md

 ### composable

-Since result of chaining is just an ordinary function, they can be further compounded, or used in any other kind of functional composition.
+Since result of chaining is just an ordinary function, they can be further synthesizeed, or used in any other kind of functional composition.

 ```js